 Just like how blue eyes look good with a complimentary warm shadow, warm hazel eyes look stunning when paired with cool navy tones.
-The contrasting hue is rich and robust, adding a strong dose of colour to where it’s needed.
+The contrasting hue is rich and robust, adding a strong dose of color to where it’s needed.
 Although navy has a seductive effect similar to that of the classic black smokey eye, the blue hue still feels more updated and modern than black, making it a fun alternative.

 - Apply a warm, matte brown eyeshadow on and above the crease of your eye with a soft brush.

 - Line both lash lines with chocolate brown liner and smudge with a pencil brush.

 - Press navy eyeshadow onto the outer third of your lids and blend across.

 - Line the inner rim of your lower lid with a black, waterproof liner.

 - Add a shimmery highlighter to the inner corner of your eyes before finishing with mascara.

 While contrasting colors often work well when it comes to eye makeup, sometimes the most dramatic look is a matching hue.
 Adding emerald green eyeshadow to your green eyes will create a stunning result, like a sea of green.
 Exciting, sensual, and romantic, this gorgeous color is perfect for special occasions and playing up your unique eye color.
 Just make sure to pick a sparkly, jewel-toned green shadow to avoid looking dull, or worse, ill!

 - Start by applying cream or nude-colored shadow to your eyelids and creases, as well as to the inner corners of your eyes.